 If you’re experiencing any of the four “debt symptoms” above, try our simple debt assessment quiz to get an idea of where you truly stand and what your debt relief options are.

 If you’re going to try to repay your debts on your own, congratulations!
 However, it can be a bit daunting at first.
 So, it’s important to use some smart expense management and repayment strategies to make it easier for you.

 Tracking your spending is a great first step.
 While it might not sound like financial freedom, it’s one of the best ways to see exactly how much money is coming in versus how much is going out the door.

 Tracking your spending is a great first step.
 While it might not sound like financial freedom, it’s one of the best ways to see exactly how much money is coming in versus how much is going out the door.
-This can help you make important cuts that will help you pay down debt or save up money.
-Tracking expenses also helps create a useful budget.
+This allows you to make important cuts in order to pay down debt or save up money.
+Tracking expenses also contributes to a more useful budget.
 Download our free expense tracker here to get started.

 Once you’ve tracked your expenses and developed your budget, you’ll be able to see how much money you can dedicate each month to paying down your debts.
 Then, it’s time to decide which is the best method of debt repayment for you.
 Our Debt Calculator can show you how long it will take to pay off your debt using different payment strategies.
 Two popular strategies for debt repayment—and the debate rages on about which one is best—are the snowball and avalanche methods.

 This involves paying as much as you can towards your smallest debt, regardless of the interest rate, while maintaining minimums on all the rest of your debts.
-This method helps you pay off small credit card balances and other small debts as quickly as possible for quick wins.
+This method allows you to pay off small credit card balances and other small debts as quickly as possible for quick wins.